 Beginning at the junction of the Governor Black Road and Route 117 North.
 Thence westerly along the south side of the Governor Black Road to the northwest comer of Lot 47A on Limington Tax Map R3.
 Thence south along Lot 47A and Lot 48 to the Shaving Hill Road.
 Thence west on Shaving Hill Road to the northwest comer of Lot 20.1 as shown on Limington Tax Map R9.
 Thence south along the westerly line of lots 20.1 and 20 to the southwest comer of Lot 20, then along the south line of Lot 20 to Route 11, then across Route 11 to the southwest corner of Lot 63A as shown on Limington Tax Map R3.
-Thence southeasterly along the southerly line of Lots 63A, 62 and 61 to Route 117 South.
-Thence south along Route 117 to the southeast comer of Lot 70.1.
-Thence north along the east boundary of Lot 34 and Lot 59A to the junction of Pine Hill Road and Route 11, then west toward the Village to the southeast corner of Lot 31.
+Thence southeasterly along the southerly line of Lot 70.
+I. Thence north along the east boundary of Lot 34 and Lot 59A to the junction of Pine Hill Road and Route 11, then west toward the Village to the southeast corner of Lot 31.
 Thence along Lots 31, 32 and 1 as shown on Limington Tax Map U9 to the southeast corner of Lot 87 (Limington Tax Map R1O).
 Thence west along the south boundary of Lot 87 to Route 117 north, then across Route 117 to the Governor Black Road and the point of beginning.